AlphaMarc/quickcheck-generator/README.md

 ```
 Then I know that this function is no other than the reverse function.
 These properties however are not checked by the compiler.
 That's where libraries such as QuickCheck come in handy because it allows to write these properties and to test them against a number of randomly generated examples.

+# Write properties with your custom record types
+## Extend the `Arbitrary` type class
 A lot has been written about property based testing and QuickCheck.
 However I could not find a simple example that leverages the functions in the quickcheck library to generate an `Arbitrary` instance for a custom record types.

 We start by defining a custom record type `Person` which represents a Person in `Lib.hs` as